-Crystalens HD, utilizes an optic design that is optimized to increase depth of focus – as a result it is designed to improve near vision without compromising intermediate or distance acuity.
+Crystalens HD utilizes an optic design that is optimized to increase the depth of focus – as a result; it is designed to improve near vision without compromising intermediate or distance acuity.
 It features an enhanced accommodating optic that is designed to yield: improved depth of focus and improved near vision.

-- The only FDA-approved presbyopia correcting IOL for cataract patients that provides a single focal point throughout a continuous range of vision
+The only FDA-approved presbyopia-correcting IOL for cataract patients that provide a single focal point throughout a continuous range of vision

 Many patients hardly ever wear glasses after surgery.